1. Does therapy work?

 8. Do you prescribe medication?

 I do not prescribe medication.
-You may consult with your psychiatrist if you are interested in medication.
+You may consult with your psychiatrist or urologist if you are interested in medication.

 Yes, while I have a relatively full client load, there is consistently a good ebb and flow of clients starting services and clients “graduating” from therapy.